 World Wide Web

 Three words, no hyphens, always all initial caps.
-On second reference, use the “web” or “internet,” both lowercase, are acceptable.
+On second reference, use the “web” or “internet,” both lowercase.

 Use numerals and an apostrophe when abbreviating to indicate class year.
 Use the full year when needed to ensure clarity, such as 1904 vs. 2004.
 When the graduating year follows a person’s name, the year does not need to be set off by commas.